A Posteriori Error Estimate and Adaptivity for QM/MM Models of Crystalline Defects

-We now present an adaptive QM/MM algorithm leveraging the {\it practical a posterior} error estimator $\eta(\uH)$ defined by \eqref{eq:eta}, and conduct the numerical examples for three typical realistic crystalline defects: anisotropic crack in W, (110)[100] edge dislocation and di-interstitial in Si.
+In this section, we present an adaptive QM/MM algorithm leveraging the {\it practical a posterior} error estimator $\eta(\uH)$ defined by \eqref{eq:eta}, and conduct the numerical examples for three typical crystalline defects: in-plane crack in W, (110)[100] edge dislocation and di-interstitial in Si.